kreyeshuynh/kreyeshuynh.github.io/essays/swe-interests.md

 <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/swe-header.jpg">

 Software Engineering was not always known to me as the career choice I wanted to pursue.
 It took me a long time to understand what Software Engineers do in their day to day.
 However, through college and learning through internships, I now know that this career is the one I want to pursue.
 There are three main points on why this career field interests me the most: Technology is growing, creative problem-solving, and life-long learning.
+These attributes of Software Engineers are essential for a great career and what interests me the most about the profession.

 ## Technology is growing